EDUCBA Logo

 parameter -> body of expression

-• Type Declaration: Parameter type declaration is not needed.
+• Type Declaration: Parameter-type declaration is not needed.
 From the parameter’s value, the compiler determines the necessary action.

-Miscellaneous Features of Java 8: JDBC-ODBC Bridge has been taken off.
-So. has been the PermGen memory space.
+Miscellaneous Features of Java 8: The JDBC-ODBC Bridge has been taken off.
+So. this has been the PermGen memory space.
 The ‘jjs’ command invokes the Nashorn engine while the ‘jdeps’ command analyzes the class files.

 Conclusion